fruitTheory/M6502/README.md

-# M6502 Microprocessor
+# M6502

 Currently a 6502 microprocessor but PPU is on the way
-if continue emulation of NES, written in C - fTNES
+if continue with emulation of NES, written in C

 ## Features